intelligentembeddedsystemslab/synthetic-data-augmentation-in-HAR/README.md

 cd model/
 python main.py --dataset [pamap2,realworld,mosurf] --model [DeepConvLSTM, AttendDiscriminate, TransformHAR] --train_mode
 ```
-This will start a LOPO evaluation of the respective dataset with the chosen model architecture.
+The comand will start a LOPO evaluation of the respective dataset with the chosen model architecture.
-After successful evaluation results will be saved in the model/saved_data folder.
+After successful evaluation, results will be saved in the model/saved_data folder.
 Use the --experiment argument to change the name under which the results should be saved.

 To finetune the checkpoints that were pre-trained on the MoSurf dataset, run the training command with the --finetune argument:
 ```
 python main.py --dataset [pamap2,realworld,mosurf] --model [DeepConvLSTM, AttendDiscriminate, TransformHAR] --train_mode --pretrain
 ```

-All arguments of the main.py can be viewed by executing:
+All arguments of the main.py can be inspected by executing:
 ```
 python main.py -h